cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 Mindcode comes equipped with a system library.
 At this moment, the library is just a single source file, `sys.mnd`, which is automatically compiled together with each source file, both in the command line compiler and in the web app.
 The library is only included if the language target is 8A or higher, as it contains functions that build upon some of the instructions that will be added in the upcoming Mindustry 8 version.

-To use the functions and constants provided by the system library in your program, you need to compile for Mindustry Logic 8 y including `#set target = ML8A` in your program.
+To use the functions and constants provided by the system library in your program, you need to compile for Mindustry Logic 8 by including `#set target = ML8A` in your program.

 The system library is an experimental feature.
 The functions provided by the library and the mechanism for its inclusion in your program may change in future releases.